Maharashtra Announces AI Policy 2026, Commits ₹10,000 Crore

 Scoring Rationale

-A **₹10,000 crore** state AI policy is a notable regional commitment that can materially affect Indian AI talent, procurement, and startup activity; implementation details remain the key determinant of practitioner impact.
+A Rs 10,000 crore state AI industrial policy with concrete, verified specifics (GPU counts, venture fund size, per-startup grants, industry subsidies) and a named CM quote is a substantial regional commitment that can materially affect Indian AI talent, procurement, and startup activity; implementation details such as disbursement timelines and governance remain the key determinant of practitioner impact, and richer verified sourcing supports a modest score increase from the prior pass.

 Practice with real FinTech & Trading data